 The collision causes electrons in atoms to transition from their normal energy level to a higher energy level, resulting in a metastable excited atom.
 When the excited electron returns to its ground state, it releases energy in the form of photons (glow).
 If the energy of the charged particle impact is large enough, it can knock an electron away from the atom, causing ionization.

 (1) Kolbel ion sputtering nitriding model

-FeN in a metastable state is decomposed in the order of FeN → Fe₂-₃N → Fe₄N, and the decomposed active N atoms penetrate into the surface or near surface of the steel.
+The metastable FeN undergoes decomposition in the following sequence: FeN → Fe₂-₃N → Fe₄N.
+During this process, the decomposed N atoms penetrate into the surface or near-surface of the steel.

 Figure 7 Kolbel ion sputtering nitriding model

 (2) New ion nitriding model